truenas/middleware/docs/userguide/freenas_sharing.rst

 |                     |                                                                                                                                            |
 +---------------------+--------------------------------------------------------------------------------------------------------------------------------------------+

 .. note:: when using "fruit", also add the "streams_xattr" and "catia" VFS objects and be sure to configure **all** CIFS shares this way.
+Reboot the Mac client after making this change.

 The following VFS objects do not appear in the drop-down menu as they are always enabled: